-• Microsoft Excel is the starting point for most of them, but it fails as an operational tool for compliance.
+- Microsoft Excel is the starting point for most of them but fails as an operational tool for compliance.

-• Are there any better solutions out there that can help you manage GDPR processes more efficiently?
+- Better solutions to help you manage GDPR processes more efficiently

 EXCEL vs. GDPR software

-They still struggle with basic GDPR requirements.
-Of course, in the case of the GDPR, it is hard to be sure you are 100% compliant since even the tiniest human error could lead to potential data leakages or data breaches.
+Anyone involved in the compliance will tell you it is an ongoing process.
+You are never 100% compliant since even the tiniest human error could lead to a potential personal data breach.
 However, this doesn’t mean you shouldn’t strive to become compliant.

 First compliance steps and GDPR challenges

-However, as Colibra states, digital transformation has revolutionized the entire business, and your company’s approach to compliance might be the key differentiator for your business.
-Something your competition does not yet do in a fully transparent way.
+However, chosen approach to compliance might be the key differentiator for your business – something your competition does not yet do in a fully transparent way.

-In the long run, the issues will pile up, and then it’s going back to step one and rethinking the way you monitor, supervise, administer, and orchestrate GDPR processes.
+In the long run, the issues will pile up, and then it is back to step one and rethinking how you monitor, supervise, administer, and orchestrate GDPR processes.

 Functionalities of the GDPR software vs. Excel